RobDWaller/wordpress-salts-generator/README.md

 vendor/bin/wpsalts dotenv --clean >> .env
 ```

-The clean flag removes any messaging around the output and the `>>` operator says append the output to the end of the .env file on a new line.
+The clean flag removes any messaging and formatting around the output, and the `>>` operator appends the output to the end of the .env file on a new line.

 ## Output Examples